-Game Support & Live Ops Services
+Game Support and Live Operations Services

 Our video game development company runs independent projects, jointly creates games with the client and provides additional operational services.
 Expertise of our team allows us to cover all gaming platforms and develop an amazing product that matches the customer’s vision and players preferences.